solide-project/icons/README.md

-# Icons useds for Solide Projects
+# Icons used for Solide Projects